Iangecko/dbus-discord-rcp/README.md

 [TIMESTAMP] (DURATION) TITLE - ARTIST
 ...
 ```
+For colored text set `bash_formatting` to `True` at the bottom of rpc.py if your terminal supports it.

 On discord you should now have a rich presence showing title, artist, album, and remaining time.
 If any of the information is not present "None" will be displayed for the missing information.